Several studies have reported that bicycle helmets tend to increase rotational acceleration in an accident, increasing the risk of brain injury.

-Bicycle helmets are often misrepresented as preventing serious brain injury, even though they are more likely to aggravate it.
-Making mandatory a device that can increase serious brain injury can have serious implications, both in terms of liability and loss of trust in government policy.
+Bicycle helmets are often presented as preventing brain injury, even though they are more likely to aggravate it.
+Making mandatory a device that can aggravate brain injury can have serious implications.

 The Australian government introduced a policy of mandatory helmets despite being warned of this risk by its own researchers.
 Since then, it has not only failed to warn the public of this risk, but also attempted to deny it.